Object Segmentations

 dataset_initialize(data_dir)

-# first run.
-Idempotent -- a no-op once the local files are
+# the call is a no-op once the local files are already present

 download_segmentations()